guruprasaad123/-cradlewise/README.md

 Autocorrelation is nothing but correlation of the signal and itself delayed version. i.e Autocorrelation of 2 functions of f(t) & f(t+1).

+Autoconvolution :

+which is different from autocorrelation in a way that it flips the signals to do the convolution

 ### Solution

 if these `autocorrelation` of the two signals are same then it could possibly be that two signals are same there could be some delay (t+a).